Demystifying Intellectual Property: IP as a Tool for Protection and Growth

 Many entrepreneurs feel intimidated to file intellectual property rights.
-In addition to the expenses that come with an IP strategy, most founders are clueless about where and how to start.
+In addition to the expenses that come with an intellectual property strategy, most founders are clueless about where and how to start.
 However, taking this step to protect your company is crucial.
-Not only can it save you from huge losses down the road, but it can also bring in various growth opportunities.
+Not only can intellectual property save you from huge losses down the road, but it can also bring in various growth opportunities.

 If you want to understand intellectual property and capitalize them to your advantage, then this episode is for you!

 Here are three reasons why you should listen to the full episode: